Knogle/kwipe/ssd-guide.md

 All information should be validated for the precise manufacturer / vendor SKU you want to sanitize.
 Any sanitization process should be validated by comparing the information contained on the disk before and after sanitization assuring that the previously stored data has been destroyed.
 Given that most of the manufacturer tools (excluding nvme-cli as it was open sourced from the beginning) available today are closed source, it is not possible to determine with security if the respective tool does or does not effectively verify the outcome of a sanitization.
-To assure a successful sanitization it is highly recommended to compare the data contained on the disk before and after sanitization and use the manufacturer tool together with tools such as nwipe.
+To assure a successful sanitization it is highly recommended to compare the data contained on the disk before and after sanitization and use the manufacturer tool together with tools such as kwipe.

 # Current Standard Commands for Sanitization & Support by Manufacturers and Vendors